bojjakaseenadhreddy/bojjakaseenadhreddy/README.md

 My name is Kaseenadh Reddy Bojja, a `Software Engineer` 👨‍💻, `Computer Science` graduate, and `Bicycle lover` 🚴‍♂️.

-I have worked as a Software Engineer for [ForeverLiving Products](https://www.foreverliving.com) from Dec 2019 - Jan 2022.
+I have worked as a Software Engineer for [ForeverLiving Products](https://www.foreverliving.com) from Dec 2019 - Jan 2022 (2y 1m).

-### Project Contributions:
+## Project Contributions

 - [x] Improved 📈 in-store sales by 20% by implementing the Split Payment for POS systems.
 - [x] Improved product delivery efficiency with the Pickup Dropoff (PUDO) feature 📦.